dima-brook/w3f_application/elrond_bridge.md

 #### CCCB Structure:
 #### 1. A Substrate pallet implementing the following functionality:
-  + Fungible liquidity freezing
+  + Fungible liquidity freezing </br>
-    Sovereign parachain tokens as well wrapped eGold can be locked in the pallet to avoid duplication during the transfer.
+    Sovereign parachain tokens as well wrapped eGold are locked in the pallet to avoid duplication during the transfer.
-  + Fungible liquidity release
+  + Fungible liquidity release </br>
     A transfered number of wrapped eGold or Parachain native tokens can be released to an arbitrary account in the target parachain.
-  + Non-fungible liquidity freezing.
+  + Non-fungible liquidity freezing </br>
-    NFTs can be locked in the pallet to avoid duplication.
+    NFTs are locked in the pallet to avoid duplication.
-  + Non-fungible liquidity release to an arbitrary account.
+  + Non-fungible liquidity release to an arbitrary account </br>
     Wrapped NFTs alongside with their data can be released to a designated account in the target parachain.
-  + Support of cross-chain RPC with an arbitrary number of arguments.
+  + Support of cross-chain RPC with an arbitrary number of arguments </br>
     A remote procedure call can be executed via the pallet.
 The call will contain the following parameters:
     ```rust
     {